zowhair/zowhair/README.md

 ### Hi there, I'm zowhair  👋

-## I'm Single, Developer, and Student!
+//## I'm != (Father || Husband)  Developer, and Student!
-- 🔭 I’m currently working on a Js .reduce()!
+- 🔭 Rustacean & C++ Geek && use Js(Node || Express) to make living!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021: Have 3 to 5 projects in mind & currently working on one of them
-- ⚡ Fun fact: I love to Football
+- ⚡ Fun fact: I love to Football && Code

 ### Connect with me: